Natus Medical (NASDAQ:NTUS) Updates Q4 2021 Earnings Guidance

-Natus Medical (NASDAQ:NTUS) updated its fourth quarter 2021 earnings guidance on Thursday.
+Natus Medical (NASDAQ:NTUS) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.410-$0.460 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.400.
 The company issued revenue guidance of $124 million-$128 million, compared to the consensus revenue estimate of $123.50 million.Natus Medical also updated its FY 2021 guidance to $1.130-$1.180 EPS.

-Separately, Zacks Investment Research cut Natus Medical from a hold rating to a sell rating in a report on Wednesday, November 10th.

 About Natus Medical